danya1javed/kc-remote-claim-mapper/README.md

 ---

-_For Deploying the Mapper a jar with all its dependencies was created using maven-shade.
+_For Deploying the Mapper a jar with all its dependencies was created using maven-shade._
-This doesn't explain the complete code only important parts._